um-grex/grex-docs/content/english/software/containers.md

 ## Using Pyxis on Grex
 ---

-In addition to Singularity and Podman, it is possible to use Pyxis to run containers on Grex.
+In addition to Singularity and Podman, it is possible to use Pyxis, a container engine developed by NVidia, to run containers on Grex.

 [Pyxis](https://github.com/NVIDIA/pyxis) is a [SPANK](https://slurm.schedmd.com/spank.html) plugin for the Slurm Workload Manager.
 It allows unprivileged cluster users to run containerized tasks.
+Being a Slurm plugin, Pyxis extends the Slurm command with container-specific options, as described below, allowing you to execute container images seamlessly in both batch and interactive jobs.

-Pyxis provide the following benefits:
+Pyxis provides the following benefits:

 > * Seamlessly execute Slurm jobs in unprivileged containers.
 > * Simple command-line interface.